-Four types of training can be found here: information sessions for potential applicants, Everything you Wanted to know about the New Regulations for Centers, but were Afraid to Ask, as well as community-based and quality-assured annual training.
+Three types of training can be found here: information sessions for potential applicants, community-based training, and quality-assured training.

 If you are interested in opening an Early Care and Education or School-Age Center, please review the upcoming training calendar for 2018 and 2019.
 Once you decide on a day and time, sign up for Center Information Session to be registered or call 302-892-5800 in New Castle County or 302-739-5487 in Kent and Sussex Counties.

 If you are interested in learning more about the new DELACARE: Regulations for Early Care and Education and School-Age Centers, please review the upcoming training calendar .
 Once you decide on a day and time, please enter the information on the training registration form to sign up or call 302-892-5800 in New Castle County or 302-739-5487 in Kent and Sussex Counties.
 Training certificates for attending this three-hour training will be issued.